vvdleun/audiostreamerscrobbler/README.md

 ### Setting up the players

-The program can monitor all BluOS (BlueSound) and Yamaha MusicCast players that are available in your network.
+The program can monitor all BluOS (Bluesound) and Yamaha MusicCast players that are available in your network.

 Do not forget to disable the audiostreamer standards that you do not want to use at this time (by setting the "enabled" setting to value "false").
 Otherwise, a lot of unnecessary traffic will be generated on your network.

-#### Monitor BluOS (BlueSound) players
+#### Monitor BluOS (Bluesound) players

 First, make sure that the "bluos" entry is enabled, as displayed below.
 Also, enter all the name of your players in the "names" field.
 For example if you have two players that are called "Living Room C368" and "Kitchen Pulse Flex", your BluOS players configuration will look like this: